angadhn/MySite/_notes/Thoreau.md

 ---
-title: Thoreau, Taxes, and Techno-Optimism
+title: Revisiting Thoreau in the Twenty-first Century
 created: 2025-02-08
 published: 2025-03-19
 tags: